JakasaurusRex/GodotWorkshop/README.md

 <img width="268" alt="Screenshot 2025-02-06 at 10 12 39 PM" src="https://github.com/user-attachments/assets/a9637817-b78d-4a1d-80dd-553b139aaf45" />

-First lets setup the character animations.
+First lets setup the character's animations.
 In our AnimatedSprite2D lets look at the Animation property and create a new SpriteFrames object to store our sprite frames for our character.
 Then upon opening the SpriteFrames, the animation tab on the bottom appears.
 Here is where we can add the different animations for our character.
 We are going to create 3 different animations: idle (for when the character isn't moving), running, and jumping.
 You can create each new animation by clicking the icon with the green plus in the top left of the animation panel.
 From there we can add frames to our animations by clicking the icon that looks like the grid.
 We will import the sprites from our sprite sheet that is in the assets folder.
-Once you open up the sprite sheet, a popup like this should appear!
+Once you open up the sprite sheet, a popup like below should appear!
 Make sure to change our Horizontal and Vertical to be 24 and 1 respectively, this is because we have 24 sprites all in 1 row.
-We will use the first 4 frames for idle,
+We will use the first 4 frames for the idle animation.

 <img width="983" alt="Screenshot 2025-02-06 at 10 21 24 PM" src="https://github.com/user-attachments/assets/46a6a5ef-3e0f-480a-a7f4-2e97b48c9bfa" />